visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Plotting each of the smaller files individually in VisIt_ is not neccessary when a master file has been generated since plotting the multimesh object from the master file will cause VisIt_ to plot each of its constituent meshes.
 The code that will follow shows how to use Silo_'s ``DBPutMultimesh`` function to write out a multimesh object that reassembles meshes from many domain files into a whole mesh.

-The list of meshes or items in a multi-object generally take the form: ``<path>:<item>`` where ``<path>`` is the file system path to the Silo_ file containing the object and ``<item>`` is the path of the object in the Silo_ file.
+The list of meshes or items in a multi-object generally take the form: ``<path>:<item>`` where ``<path>`` is the filesystem path to the Silo_ file containing the object and ``<item>`` is the path of the object in the Silo_ file.
 The colon character, ``:`` disambiguates these two parts of the object's name.
-Note that the path may be specified as a relative or absolute path using names valid for the file system containing the master file.
+Note that the path may be specified as a relative or absolute path using names valid for the filesystem containing the master file.
-However, we strongly recommend using only relative paths so the master file does not reference directories that exist only on one file system.
+However, we strongly recommend using only relative paths so the master file does not reference directories that exist only on one filesystem.
 Using relative paths makes the master files much more portable since they allow the data files to be moved.
 The path may also refer to subdirectories within the file being referenced since Silo_ files may contain directories that help to organize related data.
 The following examples assume that the domain files will exist in the same directory as the master file since the path includes only the names of the domain files.